Welcome to the world of Cavapoos!

 Cavapoos are a very happy, loving, and affectionate breed and crave the company and attention of people; therefore, they make fantastic family dogs!
 They are very polite and well mannered, but as with any breed, they do need to be taught what is expected of them and what behaviors are right and wrong.
 Cavapoos are happy to be wherever you are; they like to be where everyone else is and are completely content just snuggling up next to you on the couch.
 Their easy-going nature makes them a good fit for almost any home, regardless of lifestyle.
-The only home a Cavapoo would not thrive in is one where the family is away for long periods of time with little time to spend with their Cavapoo.
-Cavapoos thrive being around others and don’t do well on their own for extended periods of time.
-They want to be with you regardless of what you’re doing or where you’re going!
-Cavapoos are so loving and want nothing more than to be by their owner’s side whether it be playing, snuggling, or just sitting next to you!
+However, Cavapoos will not thrive in a home where they are often alone for long periods of time or in a home where they are primarily outside dogs.
+These babies are so loving and want nothing more than to be by their owner’s side whether it be playing, snuggling, or just sitting right next to them!

 While there is no such thing as a hypoallergenic dog, since all dogs shed, however, Cavapoos shed significantly less than most other breeds, they shed little to none of their fur.
 Despite their low shedding, Cavapoos still need to be brushed several times a week to prevent mats in their fur.
 However, when most people think of allergies to animals, they think of fur, but instead, it’s caused by shedding.
 When dogs shed they release dander into the environment.
 Dander is basically like human dandruff, its dead skin cells.
 Unfortunately, all animals have dander.
 However, the great thing about Cavapoos, is since they shed so little, and since they shed so little the dander remains trapped in their coat, they are less likely to cause allergic reactions as it isn’t released into the air of the home.